Matt Bryant

 Languages

-I am most excited by Rust, which I think has the potential to be the systems language of the future.
-Until then, I tend to use C and Python, both of which I have had worked with professionally for around a decade.
+Until then, I tend to use C and Python, both of which I have had worked with professionally for over a decade.

-I have also worked for hundreds to thousands of hours with each of x86 Assembly, JavaScript, Bash, C++, Ocaml, Java, Standard ML, and PHP, and have some experience with Go, Haskell, ARM/PPC Assembly, and various DBMS.
+I have also worked for hundreds to thousands of hours with each of x86 Assembly, Terraform, JavaScript, Go, Bash, C++, Ocaml, Java, Standard ML, and PHP, and have some experience with Go, Haskell, ARM/PPC Assembly, and various DBMS.

 Experience